Co-Parent Communication Scripts That Reduce Fights

 "Hi [Name].
 [Child's name] mentioned [specific behavior or situation — e.g., staying up until 11 PM on school nights].
 I know we might handle bedtimes differently, and I'm not trying to tell you what to do at your house.
 I've noticed [child] has been exhausted on school mornings, and I wanted to flag it so we can figure out something that works.
 Would a 9 PM lights-out on school nights work at both homes?
 Open to your thoughts."

 Why it works: It leads with the child's observable experience, not an accusation.
 The phrase "I'm not trying to tell you what to do at your house" directly addresses the defensiveness the other parent will feel.
-It proposes a specific, actionable solution rather than an abstract request to "be more responsible."
+It proposes a specific, actionable solution.

 Responding When Your Parenting Is Questioned